 Overview of Map Types

-To set your event venue:
+To set your guide's central location:

 - Click on “Edit Basic Details” from the guide-building screen